IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-line.md

 Do not Use a Line Chart When:

 - You have many (more than 7 or 10) series of data.
 Your goal is to ensure the chart is readable.
-- Tme-series data has similar values (data over the same period), it makes overlapped lines impossible to differentiate.
+- Time-series data has similar values (data over the same period), it makes overlapped lines impossible to differentiate.

 Data Structure: